Hinners reed organ on display at Pekin library

 The Hinners Organ Co. plant at 121-131 Court St. is shown in this detail from the Sept.
 1925 Sanborn Fire Insurance Map of Pekin.
 The site is now a parking lot for the Miller Park, adjacent to Pekin Riverfront Park.

-Despite the well-earned reputation for quality, Hinners’ went out of business just prior to World War II, the victim of advancing technology – Hinners’ rivals had faster, more efficient, automated factories that enabled them to sell organs at much lower prices.
+Despite the well-earned reputation for quality, Hinners’ went out of business just prior to World War II and was formally dissolved in 1942, the victim of advancing technology – Hinners’ rivals had faster, more efficient, automated factories that enabled them to sell organs at much lower prices.
+Though the business and its buildings are long gone, an Illinois State Historical Marker located at the southwest corner of the intersection of Second and Margaret streets (at the foot of the John T. McNaughton Bridge) tells the story of Hinners.

 Because the Hinners’ company once occupied a privileged place in Pekin’s history and local economy, the Pekin Public Library’s Local History Room keeps a “Hinners” file that includes newspaper clippings, essays, papers, and booklets related to the history of Hinners.
 One of the books in the library’s Hinners collection is a copy of “Hinners’ Organ Method,” an instruction book for learning how to play the organ.
 The front cover of the book features a Hinners reed organ just like the one now on loan in the library’s lobby.